Research Experience

 - Supervised under Ron Stewart @ Morgridge Institute for Research

-- Submitted paper to BMC Bioinformatics in July 2025!
+- Published paper in BMC Bioinformatics

 - Combined biomedical literature-based discovery with LLM hypothesis evaluation (feel free to play with it here)

-- Fine-tuned custom LLM for biomedical text analysis with synthetic data (7,300+ downloads on Huggingface!)
+- Fine-tuned custom LLM for biomedical text analysis with synthetic data (8,600+ downloads on Huggingface!)

 - Improved accuracy of RAG relevance filter from 70% to 90% with NEFTune and RsLoRA